But you have to do it right. Here’s how.

 For the health and beauty of your teeth, please quit smoking or chewing tobacco.
 Also stop chewing on nonfood objects, such as pens, pencils, paper clips, clothes, and fingernails.
 Don’t use your teeth as tools, which means: no ice breaking, nut cracking, or bottle opening with your teeth.
 These bad habits can damage your restorations and/or the natural teeth that support them.

-Actual patient of Dr. Brad Durham
+Actual patient of Dr. Ryan Reeves

 Perform Proper Maintenance